chainbound/apollo/README.md

 ```

 ## Schema
-The schema is in the form of a [HCL](https://github.com/hashicorp/hcl) file which defines the data we're interested in.
+The schema is in the form of a DSL implemented with [HCL](https://github.com/hashicorp/hcl) to define the data
+we're interested in.
+This means that basic arithmetic operations and ternary operators
-The top-level elements are `chain` and `contracts`.
+for control flow are supported by default.
+The top-level elements are `chain` and `contract`.
-`contracts` will define the data we want.
-There are some annotated examples below.
+In the `contract` block we provide the ABI file, along with which `methods` or `events` we want to get the data for.

+In the case of a `method`, we first define `inputs` and `outputs`.
+For an `event`, it's only `outputs`.
+The names of the methods, events, inputs and outputs should correspond exactly to what's in the provided
+ABI file.

+The last block in `contract` is the `save` block.
+In this block we can do some basic transformations
+before saving our output, and it provides access to variables and functions
+that we might need.

+Any `input` or `output` is provided as a variable by default.
+Other variables available are:
+* `timestamp`
+* `blocknumber`
+* `contract_address`

+And for `events`:
+* `tx_hash`

+The available functions are:
+* `lower`
+* `upper`
+* `parse_decimals(raw, decimals)`

 ### Methods Example
 ```hcl
 // Define the chain to run on